-For heavy duty vehicles, the real traffic emissions are not reduced in the order as intended by the EU emission legislation.
-Most markedly for Euro II engines the emission factors are even higher than for Euro I due to the so-called engine cycle-beating effect.
+For heavy duty vehicles until Euro III, the real traffic NO_x emissions are not reduced in the order as intended by the EU emission legislation.
+Most markedly for Euro II engines, the emission factors are even higher than for Euro I due to the so-called engine cycle-beating effect.
 Outside the legislative test cycle stationary measurement points, the electronic engine control for heavy duty Euro II and III engines switches to a fuel efficient engine running mode, thus leading to increasing NO_x emissions (Figure 6.23).
-However, the reduction in transport activities due to the global financial crisis and improved emission factors causes the NO_x emissions for heavy duty vehicles to decrease significantly in 2008 and 2009.
+However, the reduction in transport activities due to the global financial crisis in 2008 and 2009 and improved emission factors for Euro IV onwards causes the NO_x emissions for heavy duty vehicles to decrease significantly from 2008.

-Exhaust particulate emissions from road transportation vehicles are well below PM{2.5}.
+Exhaust particulate emissions from road transportation vehicles are well below $PM{2.5}$.
 The emissions from light- and heavy-duty vehicles have significantly decreased since the mid-1990s due to gradually stricter EURO emission standards.
 In recent years until 2008 the environmental benefit of introducing gradually cleaner diesel private cars has been somewhat outbalanced by an increase in sales of new vehicles.
-After 2008, the PM emissions gradually become lower due to the increasing number of Euro V cars equipped with particulate filter sold in Denmark from 2006 onwards (Figure 6.26).
+After 2008, the PM emissions gradually become lower due to the increasing number of Euro 5 cars equipped with particulate filter sold in Denmark from 2006 onwards (Figure 6.26).
 BC - commonly understood as the solid part of the particulate emissions - is calculated as shares of TSP for each Euro engine technology class (Figure 6.27).
 In broad terms, the development in BC emissions follows the TSP emission trend, but deviates in some cases, most markedly for diesel cars and vans.
-For these vehicle types the BC share of TSP increases in moderate steps from conventional engine technologies to Euro IV.
-As a result, the BC emission development becomes environmentally less positive than for TSP, until the introduction of Euro V vehicles, for which the installed particulate filters have very high removal rates of BC.
+For these vehicle types the BC share of TSP increases in moderate steps from conventional engine technologies to Euro 4.
+As a result, the BC emission development becomes environmentally less positive than for TSP, until the introduction of Euro 5 vehicles, for which the installed particulate filters have very high removal rates of BC.

-An undesirable environmental side effect of the introduction of catalyst cars is the increase in the emissions of NH3 from the first two generations of catalyst cars (Euro I and II) compared to conventional cars.
-The emission factors for later catalytic converter technologies are considerably lower than the ones for Euro I and II, thus causing the emissions to decrease from 2001 onwards (Figure 6.28).
+An undesirable environmental side effect of the introduction of catalyst cars is the increase in the emissions of NH_3 from the first two generations of catalyst cars (Euro 1 and 2) compared to conventional cars.
+The emission factors for later catalytic converter technologies are considerably lower than the ones for Euro 1 and 2, thus causing the emissions to decrease from 2001 onwards (Figure 6.28).

-The 2016 emission shares for passenger cars, heavy-duty vehicles, light-duty vehicles and 2-wheelers for NO_x (48, 32, 20 and 0 %), NMVOC (56, 4, 4 and 17 %), CO (80, 6, 3 and 11 %), PM (48, 25, 24 and 3 %), BC (48, 24, 27 and 1 %), and NH_3 (94, 4, 2 and 0 %), are also shown in Figure 6.29.
+The 2018 emission shares for passenger cars, heavy-duty vehicles, light-duty vehicles and 2-wheelers for NO_x (47, 25, 27 and 1 %), NMVOC (55, 4, 4 and 16 %), CO (80, 5, 4 and 11 %), PM (45, 23, 29 and 3 %), BC (43, 22, 34 and 1 %), and NH3 (90, 5, 5 and 0 %), are also shown in Figure 6.29.

-Figure 6.23 NO_X emissions (tonnes) per vehicle type for road transport 1985-2016.
+Figure 6.23 NO_X emissions (tonnes) per vehicle type for road transport 1985-2018.

-Figure 6.24 NMVOC emissions (tonnes) per vehicle type for road transport 1985-2016.
+Figure 6.24 NMVOC emissions (tonnes) per vehicle type for road transport 1985-2018.

-Figure 6.25 CO emissions (tonnes) per vehicle type for road transport 1985-2016.
+Figure 6.25 CO emissions (tonnes) per vehicle type for road transport 1985-2018.

-Figure 6.26 PM emissions (tonnes) per vehicle type for road transport 1985-2016.
+Figure 6.26 PM emissions (tonnes) per vehicle type for road transport 1985-2018.

-Figure 6.27 BC emissions (tonnes) per vehicle type for road transport 1985-2016.
+Figure 6.27 BC emissions (tonnes) per vehicle type for road transport 1985-2018.

-Figure 6.28 NH3 emissions (tonnes) per vehicle type for road transport 1985-2016.
+Figure 6.28 NH3 emissions (tonnes) per vehicle type for road transport 1985-2018.

-Figure 6.29 SO_2 , NO_X , NMVOC, CO, NH_3 , PM and BC emission shares per vehicle type for road transport in 2016.
+Figure 6.29 SO2, NO_X, NMVOC, CO, NH3, PM and BC emission shares per vehicle type for road transport in 2018.

-Non-exhaust emissions of TSP, PM10, PM{2.5} and BC
+6.3.2 Nn-exhaust emissions of TSP, PM10, PM{2.5} and BC